lddurbin/daily-culture-bot/README.md

 ### How It Works

-1. **Data Discovery**: `datacreator.py` queries Wikidata for paintings with images and labels
+1. **Data Discovery**: `datacreator.py` queries Wikidata for paintings with images using optimized SPARQL
-2. **Random Selection**: Uses random offset + client-side selection to ensure different paintings each time
+2. **Random Selection**: Uses random offset to ensure different artworks each time
-3. **Image Download**: Optionally fetches high-resolution images from Wikimedia Commons
+3. **Image Processing**: Downloads high-resolution images from Wikimedia Commons
+4. **Gallery Generation**: Creates modern HTML gallery with responsive design
-4. **Data Output**: Displays artwork information and optionally saves data and images locally
+5. **Data Export**: Saves artwork metadata to JSON and images locally

 ## 🚀 Setup